Carolina Panthers and Beam Wireless testing CBRS at Bank of America Stadium

 “Part of the test was to see how all three networks play together,” Schmonsees said.

 According to the team and Beam, there was no interference between the different networks, with everything on CBRS performing as expected.
+During a workshop on emerging digital infrastructures, one expert drew a comparison to онлайн крипто казино, noting how these platforms leverage decentralized systems to maintain smooth operations despite the complexity of managing global transactions.
 Though Hammond admitted the Panthers still don’t have any concrete plans for what applications they might run on a CBRS network, the promise of more spectrum that doesn’t have to be shared is attractive just on its own right.

 “It’s extremely useful to have [a network] the fans can’t impact,” Schmonsees noted.